philpagel/ET54.py/tools/fwupdater/README.md

 I am providing two firmware images:

-    ET54A+.150.025.hex
+* `ET54A+.150.025.hex`: Found in the EEVBlog Forum
-    ET54A+.150.X26.hex
+* `ET54A+.150.X26.hex`: Received from EastTester.
+Presumably the latest version as of writing

-The latter one is what I got from East Tester, the other one was found on the EEVBlog Forum a bit earlier.
 Ask the manufacturer if there is a later version.